open/close all folders

 - Purple Is Powerful: Subverted.
 They started strong but ultimately lost challenges near the merge.
 This cost them the numbers advantage and they were pagonged.

-- The Ace: He is first winner of the final immunity challenge to win the game, as well as the first winner to also win the most individual immunity challenges in a season.
+- The Ace: He is the first winner of the final immunity challenge to win the game, as well as the first winner to also win the most individual immunity challenges in a season.

 - Beneath the Mask: One of his more impressive strategies.
 A lot of players have said that it's impossible to play a character on Survivor, as the experience is so draining that it's just too much effort to be anyone but yourself.
-Brian was able to flawlessly present himself as a humble, kind and compassionate middle class guy throughout the entire game, while his confessionals showed a much more ruthless and cutthroat side to him.
+Brian was able to flawlessly present himself as a humble, kind and compassionate middle-class guy throughout the entire game, while his confessionals showed a much more ruthless and cutthroat side to him.
 The only person who really saw Brian for what he was is Helen's husband, whose warnings fell on deaf ears.

 - Born Winner: Once Helen was blindsided at the Final Four, there was absolutely no competition for him at the finals.